29 Viscous-Dominated Flows

 Introduction

 Viscous-dominated flows, which are usually called “creeping” or “Stokes” flows, occur when viscous forces rather than inertial forces predominantly govern fluid motion.
 These flows are characterized by smooth (laminar), steady, and highly predictable fluid motion.
-This flow regime is characterized by Reynolds numbers () based on a length dimension, , of much less than one (), where the effects of inertia in the flow are negligible compared to viscous forces.
+This flow regime is quantified by Reynolds numbers () based on a length dimension, , of much less than one (), where the effects of inertia in the flow are negligible compared to viscous forces.
 Such conditions often arise in scenarios involving very slow flow velocities, small characteristic length scales, or highly viscous fluids.

 Recall that the Reynolds number assesses the relative significance of inertial to viscous forces in a fluid.
 The Reynolds number is expressed as